 Each year, PLACE organizes faculty from a variety of disciplines and utilizes their diverse knowledge to analyze the year's theme.
 This composition of faculty members lead classes, discussions, and events in order to expose students at Linfield to the widespread implications of the year’s theme and allow the student body to collectively explore one idea through multiple perspectives.

-Jennifer Heath, current associate-director of PLACE, is a Professor in the Department of Physics and also teaches in the Environmental Studies program.
-She teaches throughout the physics curriculum, including Electronics, and Energy and the Environment.
+Jennifer Heath, director of PLACE, is a Professor in the Department of Physics and also teaches in the Environmental Studies program.
+In her role as PLACE director, she is especially passionate about promoting a sense of intellectual community which respects contributions from all members of the Linfield community, and from all disciplines across the liberal and applied arts.
+She feels that multifaceted, cross-disciplinary approaches are critical to understanding and solving important contemporary issues.
+Heath teaches throughout the physics curriculum, and in 2015-2016 will be teaching Electronics, Electricity and Magnetism, Science Colloquium, and an Inquiry Seminar: Energy in the Modern World.
 Her research explores the electronic properties of materials, especially thin film materials for solar cells.
 She has been a visiting scientist at the National Renewable Energy Laboratory and has consulted for several solar energy companies, and she recently completed a term as the chair of the NW section of the American Physical Society.
 She holds a MS and PhD in physics from the University of Oregon, and earned her BA in math and physics from Whitman College.
 Her publications include articles in Applied Physics Letters, Journal of Applied Physics, and Progress in Photovoltaics, and several book chapters on solar cell characterization techniques.
 She strives to connect students with meaningful science research experiences, through summer and academic year internships in her laboratory, the iFOCUS pre-orientation program for freshmen, and through a recent re-design of introductory labs to incorporate more authentic approaches to scientific investigation.